 The 8D problem solving process is team structured, consisting of 8 steps (the ‘8 disciplines’).
-It is a methodology to find the root cause of a problem, put in an interim fix while a deeper investigation is carried out, and then put in place a permanent solution that prevents the problem being repeated.
+It is a methodology to find the root cause of a problem, put in an interim fix while a deeper investigation is carried out, and then put in place a permanent solution that prevents the problem from being repeated.

 1. TEAM: The best team would consist of people who have; specific knowledge of a product or process, time to dedicate to the effort, the skill set to apply to solve the problem, authority to make decisions.
 Collectively, the team would be ‘the subject matter experts’ on this particular problem.
 Bear in mind, the team may change for each particular problem being solved.

 2. DEFINITION: At this stage, the team starts to understand the problem in more detail.
 It would include using analytical tools (risk analysis, SWOT analysis…).
 It is critical the team builds a clear picture of the problem and reports this to the stakeholders so that they have a full understanding of the implications of the problem.

 3. INTERIM FIX: Implementation of a short-term fix will stop the problem escalating until a permanent corrective action can be implemented.
 The main objective here is to stop defective products from reaching the customer or end-user.